techiew/PerlinNoiseTerrain/README.md

 [![Video thumbnail](https://github.com/techiew/PerlinNoiseTerrain/blob/master/video%20thumbnail.png)](https://www.youtube.com/watch?v=2FzrSvOKK-A&feature=youtu.be)

-To easily compile, set the project to build for Release in x86.
-The project is set to target the required libraries that are included in the repo.
+The only step you need to compile is to set the project to build for Release in x86.
+The project is already set to target the required libraries that are included in the repo.

 **Controls**